sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

 ## Eyes
 * 380 nm ~ 710 nm
-* theshold of vision: 10 photons (a cluster of rod cells)
+* threshold of vision: 10 photons (a cluster of rod cells)
 * Logarithmic perception: Weber-Fechner Law (like hearing)
 * Single lens: spherical and chromatic aberration inevitable
-* Astigmatism: directional abberation
+* Astigmatism: directional aberration
 * Pupil (Aperture)
   * Small pupil: less spherical and chromatic aberration (paraxial), less brightness and more diffraction
   * Large pupil: more brightness, more spherical and chromatic aberration